griestopf/Visual3/content/topic_01_intro/_index.md

 In the respective tool, get familiar with drawing frame-by-frame.
 Learn to use Onion-Skinning in your tool and adding and removing strokes at a certain frame.

-Toy around with simple animations of
+Toy around with simple animations of simple geometric shapes to learn how to animate things over time.